takemaru/dnet/README.md

   8 in [theory.pdf] for more detail.

-* DNET can select configurations feasible for multiple load profiles by the intersection operation provided by Graphillion.
+* DNET can select configurations feasible for multiple load profiles by the intersection operation provided by [Graphillion].
 You must use the same network topology and the same switch order for all load profiles.